CM2.0/2.1 (Yamakawa and Yin, 2013)

 An analysis of MnCr systematics in Sutter's Mill calcite and dolomite revealed a resetting of this chronometer ~4.563 b.y. ago, while a more recent resetting event within 1 b.y. ago was evident in the ReOs system (Walker et al., 2013 and references therein).
 The ε54Cr value for Sutter's Mill calculated by Yamakawa and Yin (2013) is identical to that of Murchison, indicating an origin for both meteorites from the same precursor.
 Similarly, the secondary carbonate mineral dolomite was utilized by Jilly et al. (2014) for MnCr radiometric dating in Sutter's Mill.
 This short-lived (half-life = 3.74 m.y.) chronometer is well suited for that purpose in that Mn becomes sequestered in the precipitating carbonate, while Cr remains with the percolating aqueous fluid.
 This creates a measurable excess of 53Cr through the in situ decay of radioactive 53Mn, a value which is temporally related to the onset of secondary carbonate formation during aqueous alteration.
 This age for carbonate formation was determined to be 4.5637 (+0.001.1/0.001.5) b.y., or 2.345.26 m.y. after CV3 CAIs, which is an absolute age anchored to the U-corrected PbPb age of the D'Orbigny angrite.
 Their study showed that carbonate formation occurred relatively early in Sutter's Mill, as well as in other carbonaceous chondrite groupsa result of aqueous processing sustained by radiogenic heating of accreted ices.

 Noble gas studies conducted by Hamajima et al. (2012) and Ott et al. (2013) established a very young CRE age for Sutter's Mill that defines the low end of the range for the CM2 chondrite group (previously exhibiting two major peaks at 0.2 and 2.0 m.y.), reflecting a relatively recent ejection from its parent body ~1951 t.y. ago.
 Cosmogenic radionuclide studies conducted by Nishiizumi et al. (2014) provide a similar very young CRE age of 82 (±8) t.y.
-Furthermore, in a broad study of cosmogenic radionuclides in Sutter's Mill and a large number of other CM group members, Nishiizumi et al. (2013) detected several major collisional clusters representing a mixture of both petrologic types 1 and 2.
-The pre-atmospheric size of the Sutter's Mill meteorioid was also calculated by Nishiizumi et al. (2013, 2014), and it was demonstrated to have been a minimum of ~1 m in diameter based on a bulk density of 2.3 g/cm³, which is consistent with the estimate of 12 m based on other parameters.
+Another noble gas study of Sutter's Mill was conducted by Okazaki and Nagao (2017).
+Based on 21Ne and the estimated shielding depths of the samples, they calculated a CRE age of 59 (± 23) t.y.
+In a broad study of cosmogenic radionuclides in Sutter's Mill and in a large number of CM group members, Nishiizumi et al. (2013) detected several major collisional clusters representing a mixture of both petrologic types 1 and 2.
+The pre-atmospheric size of the Sutter's Mill meteoroid was also calculated by Nishiizumi et al. (2013, 2014), and it was demonstrated to have been a minimum of ~1 m in diameter based on a bulk density of 2.3 g/cm³, which is consistent with the estimate of 12 m based on other parameters.

 Current studies suggest that both cometary dust and meteorites should be produced from the disruption of Jupiter-family comets which originate in the Kuiper belt.
 Studies have shown that Antarctic micrometeorites have a similar carbonaceous chondrite:ordinary chondrite ratio (~7:1) as the composition of zodiacal dust (M.M.M.
 Meier, 2014).
 Based on observational evidence and current modeling, it is thought that comets should be dark in color and have a low density and strength, a high porosity, a solar ratio of elements, an elevated ratio of C, H, O, and N, a high interstellar grain content, anhydrous and highly unequilibrated silicates, few to no chondrules, and a low cosmic-ray exposure age (<10 m.y.).
 Both the CI and CM groups of meteorites exhibit characteristics which are consistent with the above descriptions.